Carrier-based aircraft: History

 A F4U-5 Corsair is hoisted on deck of a vessel at Yokosuka, Japan, 1950.

 The significance of air power grew between the wars, driven by the increased range, carrying power, and effectiveness of carrier-launched aircraft, until it became impossible to disregard its importance during World War II, following the loss of many warships to aircraft, including the sinking of Prince of Wales and Repulse, the Battle of Taranto, the Attack on Pearl Harbor and numerous other incidents.
 Following the war, carrier operations continued to increase in size and importance.

 The vital importance of aircraft carriers, and therefore carrier-capable aircraft, quickly became apparent at the onset of the war in the Pacific where the US's island hopping campaign meant that being able to conduct air operations at sea far from an airbase was crucially important.
 At the onset Japan used 125 Mitsubishi A6M Zeros launched from 6 aircraft carriers to attack the Naval base at Pearl Harbor, with the result of sinking or damaging 21 warships, and destroying 188 aircraft.
 The war saw the creation of new carrier capable aircraft such as the Vought F4U Corsair, and further variants of the Zero.
 Often carrier aircraft would have folding wings or wingtips to maximise space conservation on the decks of carriers.

 Carrier aircraft were used extensively during the Korean and Vietnam wars.
 Douglas A-4 Skyhawks participated in the first strikes of the Vietnam War in response to attacks against American destroyers in the Tonkin Gulf in August 1964.
 The A-4's small size and light weight meant a high number could be loaded onto carriers, making them an important resource during the Vietnam war.

+On 19 November 2024, Baykar Bayraktar TB3 UAV successfully landed and took-off from the world's first military drone carrier TCG Anadolu.
+It was the first time a fixed-wing unmanned aircraft of this size and class had successfully landed on a short-runway of a carrier ship.
+On 18 February 2026, the Bayraktar TB3 successfully performed a flight demonstration from the TCG Anadolu in the Baltic region during NATO's Steadfast Dart 2026 exercise.
+The drone operated effectively in strong winds, freezing temperatures and heavy snowfall.
+The drone also successfully hit surface targets at sea with two MAM-L precision-guided munitions.
+After this, the Bayraktar TB3 also completed an eight-hour joint sortie with multiple Eurofighter Typhoon fighters of the German Air Force in Baltic Sea during the exercise.
+During this exercise with the Eurofighter Typhoons, the Bayraktar TB-3 was covered 1,700 kilometers on its mission.
+The drone also captured aerial video of the Eurofighter Typhoon using its ASELFLIR 500 electro-optical reconnaissance, surveillance and targeting system made by the Turkish company Aselsan.
+This mission marked a significant integration of unmanned aerial vehicles with advanced fighter jets in a multinational drill with performing manned-unmanned teaming.
+The operation demonstrated the drone carrier TCG Anadolu's capability to operate effectively within high-intensity long-range alliance maneuvers.